 Indeed defines soft skills as “any skill or quality that can be classified as a personality trait or habit.
 Unlike technical or “hard” skills, soft skills are not about the knowledge you possess but rather the behaviors you display in different situations.”
 Because of these defining qualities, soft skills are much less tangible than technical skills, and you don’t learn them through traditional education or training.
 Although less straight forward to develop, they have become crucial for effective leadership in the modern era.
+In fact, Seth Godin, leadership expert and author of The Song of Significance urges that we stop calling them “soft skills,” and start calling them “real skills” instead.

 Here are five essential soft skills to cultivate to become a better leader: